 - The exact shape of the molecule depends upon the total number of electron pairs present around the central atom.

-Q.1 What is the premise of the VSEPR Theory?
+What is the premise of the VSEPR theory?

-Ans.
-The repulsion that exists between electron pairs in the valence shell causes the atoms to arrange themselves in a manner that minimizes this repulsion.
+The repulsion that exists between electron pairs in the valence shell causes the atoms to arrange themselves in a manner that minimises this repulsion.
 This directly affects the geometry of the molecule formed by the atom.